 Good Karmal was born in 2002 with the hope of creating a gift that might sweeten the world.

-From our very first batch, we believed that it was not enough to create delicious, buttery caramels to delight the senses — we wanted to spark imaginations and inspire our customers and ourselves to, as Mahatma Gandhi said, “be the change we wish to see in the world.”
+From our very first batch, we believed that it was not enough to create the best buttery caramels to delight the senses — we wanted to spark imaginations and inspire our customers and ourselves to, as Mahatma Gandhi said, “be the change we wish to see in the world.”
 So we wrapped each handcrafted caramel with words of wisdom, and sent them out into the world.

 The response was overwhelming.
 From our early start in a tiny Hollywood apartment, we quickly received national attention when Oprah Winfrey featured Good Karmal on her annual “Oprah’s Favorite Things” episode, sending our message out farther than we could ever have imagined.